secretstartups/handbook/security/security-assurance/security-risk/storm-program/business-impact-analysis.html.md

 ---
 layout: handbook-page-toc
 title: "Business Impact Analysis"
-description: "Information about the Business Impact Analysis process that is carried out periodically by the Security Risk Team"
+description: "Information about the Business Impact Analysis that is carried out periodically by the Security Risk Team"
 ---

 ## On this page